PixarAnimationStudios/ruby-jss/README.md

 Some classes can use more than just the :id and :name keys for lookups, e.g. computers can be looked up with :udid, :serial_number, or :mac_address.

+You can even fetch objects without specifying the kind of identifier, e.g. `JSS::Computer.fetch 3241`, but this will be slower, since ruby-jss searches by matching the given value with all available identifiers, returning the first match.

 *NOTE*: A class's '.fetch' method is now the preferred method to use for retrieving existing objects.
 The '.new' method still works as before, but is deprecated for object retrieval and doing so may raise errors in the future.
 See below for using .make to create new objects in the JSS.

 --------

 #### Creating Objects

 Some Objects can be created anew in the JSS via ruby.
-To do so, first make a Ruby object using the class's .make method and providinga unique :name:, e.g.
+To do so, first make a Ruby object using the class's `.make` method and providing a unique :name:, e.g.

 ```ruby
 new_pkg = JSS::Package.make name: "transmogrifier-2.3-1.pkg"